 Today I am sharing my strawberry shortcake ice cream sandwiches.
 It’s strawberry season and what could be better?

 When I was growing up, my mother would make strawberry shortcake for dessert in the summer.
-We made strawberry shortcake a bit differently than everyone else because we always made it with shortbread instead of pound cake or angel food cake.
+In our family, we made strawberry shortcake a bit differently than everyone else because we always made them with shortbread instead of pound cake or angel food cake.

 I love how the shortbread cookie crust serves as the base for this dessert.
 I love shortbread whether it is a cookie, a tart crust, a pie crust, or just plain shortbread.
 Now I know why I never learned to love pound cake or angel food cake!

 It really is strawberry season!
 Technically the sweet spot (pun intended) for strawberry season is April through July with June being the peak.
 Strawberries like warm days and cool nights, so they thrive in California, where I live!

 I love having sweet, fresh strawberries in the house and I am even growing them in my garden!
 I love to use strawberries in multiple ways and I use strawberries in desserts like a strawberry crumble or strawberry tart.
 Often I use them in salads with spinach, grilled chicken, and strawberries.
 I love to make strawberry muffins and I love summer drinks like strawberry mojitos or my favorite, strawberry lemonade with vodka.
 The options are endless!

 Who doesn’t love an ice cream sandwich?
 These strawberry shortcake ice cream sandwiches are equal parts sweet, melty, and bursting with flavor from summer fruit!
 In my opinion, strawberry shortcake ice cream sandwiches are a perfect summer treat on warm summer evenings.